ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 ### Encrypted JSON Payload
 Encryption of the payload is possible with JWE (JOSE toolkit).
 This would require decryption at the other end.
-Payload encryption is preferred over TLS alone as TLS is often terminated at the edge of a large network with ommunications travelling in the clear inside that network.
+Payload encryption is preferred over TLS alone as TLS is often terminated at the edge of a large network with communications travelling in the clear inside that network.
 Given the sensitivity of the submitted data for some forms and that it may need to be relied on in court, we need more confidence that only the intended recipient can read the data and that other actors on that network